An abstract approximation tool for mixed-dimensional and equidimensional modeling: Mathematical background

 The adjoint of the differential is a degree $-1$ operator and it is called the \emph{codifferential}.
 Since it also satisfies $d^*_k d^*_{k+1} =0$, the codifferential defines a cochain complex called the \emph{adjoint complex}, which goes in the opposite direction to the original cochain complex.
 Also associated to a Hilbert complex is the \emph{Hodge-Laplacian}, defined as $\Delta_d^k = d^{k-1} d_k^* + d^*_{k+1} d^k$.
 Hilbert complexes admit an orthogonal decomposition called a \emph{Hodge decomposition}:

-Given a double Hilbert complex $(C^{\bullet, \bullet}, d_v, d_h)$, we can define the inner product on the total complex by taking the sum of the inner products along the anti-diagonal:
+Given a bigraded Hilbert complex $(C^{\bullet, \bullet}, d_v, d_h)$, we can define the inner product on the total complex by taking the sum of the inner products along the anti-diagonal:

-The total complex $(C^\bullet, D)$ of double Hilbert complex is therefore also a Hilbert complex with the inner product given by \cref{eq: double inner product}.
+If $\dom(d_v) \cap \dom(d_h)$ is dense and $D = d_v + d_h$ is a closed operator, then the total complex $(C^\bullet, D)$ of the double Hilbert complex is therefore also a closed Hilbert complex with the inner product given by \cref{eq: double inner product}.
 We can therefore define the Hodge-Laplacian on the total Hilbert complex, and the total complex admits a Hodge decomposition.